-The 2021 Mercedes C-Class (W206/S206) is the first-ever Mercedes C-Class available exclusively with electrified engines.
-The sensuous new C-Class hits the dealer lots this summer, beginning with Germany and other European markets, and then in India.
+The 2021 Mercedes C-Class (W206/S206) is the first-ever C-Class available exclusively with electrified engines.
+Here’s everything you need to know about the sensuous new sedan.

 2021 Mercedes C-Class specifications

 As Daimler begins pruning its portfolio of conventional engines, the Mercedes C-Class has seen a complete shift to four-cylinder engines.
 The entire powertrain range comprises only 1.5- and 2.0-litre four-cylinder engines.
-Customers who seek more exciting drivability with engines with more cylinders, can opt for the compact engines with electrification.
+Customers who seek more a more thrilling drive can opt for the compact engines with electrification.

 2021 Mercedes C-Class engines